SafeAI-Wshuai/pDFL/README.md

-This is the implementation of the paper “pDFL: A Knowledge Distillation-Based Adaptive Weighted Aggregation Algorithm for Personalized Decentralized Federated Learning on Mobile Devices.”
+This is the implementation of the paper “pDFL: Knowledge-Aware Adaptive Aggregation for Personalized Decentralized Federated Learning.”